 How do MTF (Margin Trading Facility) charges work?

 MTF lets you buy stocks by paying only a fraction (margin) while the broker funds the rest.
-Charges: Interest rate (11-18% p.a. depending on broker), pledge charges (₹10-30 per scrip), and auto square-off fees if margin drops below minimum.
-Use Downstox MTF comparison to find the cheapest margin rates for any stock across Upstox, Zerodha, Groww, and Dhan.
+Charges: interest rate (~12% p.a. on Zerodha and Dhan, ~15% p.a. on Upstox and Groww), pledge charges (₹10–₹30 per scrip), and auto square-off fees if margin drops below minimum.
+Use Downstox MTF comparison to find the cheapest margin rates for any stock across all 4 brokers.

 What are DP charges and why do I see them on selling?

 Depository Participant (DP) charges are levied when you sell shares from your demat account.
-CDSL charges ₹5.50 per scrip per day, and your broker adds their markup — typically ₹13.50, making the total ~₹15.93-₹18.50.
+CDSL/NSDL charges ₹5.50 per scrip per day, and your broker adds their markup — Zerodha and Dhan charge ~₹15.93 total, Upstox and Groww ~₹18.50.
 This charge applies per scrip regardless of quantity.
-Some brokers (like Groww) charge slightly different DP fees.
+Buy-side transactions never attract DP charges.

-Upstox vs Zerodha vs Groww — which is cheapest?
+Upstox vs Zerodha vs Groww vs Dhan — which is cheapest?

 How much tax do I pay on stock market profits?